ibm-cloud-docs/pattern-pvs-aix-resiliency/resiliency-design.md

 ## Design considerations: High availability
 {: #ha-considerations}

-The local operating system high availability is PowerHA Standard Edition.
+The local operating system high availability method is PowerHA Standard Edition.

-- By default, {{site.data.keyword.powerSys_notm}}s are restarted on a different host system if a hardware failure occurs.
-PowerHA standard edition provides local clustering of “mission critical” workloads.

-- Clustering infrastructure provides the means of creating and managing multiple systems and system resources as a unified entity.
-Shared resources enable the cluster to continuously provide the essential services to users and applications.
-PowerHA Cluster Functions:

-- Heartbeat monitoring for failure detection

-- Activation/Release of Highly Available Services IP/s
+By default, {{site.data.keyword.powerSys_notm}}s are restarted on a different host system if a hardware failure occurs.
+PowerHA Standard Edition provides local clustering for ‘mission critical’ workloads.
+The clustering infrastructure allows you to create and manage multiple systems and system resources as a unified entity.
+Shared resources enable the cluster to continuously provide essential services to users and applications.
+Key PowerHA Cluster Functions include heartbeat monitoring for failure detection, activation/release of Highly Available Services IPs, automatic activation of geographically mirrored volume groups, and start/stop/monitor of applications.
+Additionally, failover resource groups can move between cluster members and sites.

-- Automatic Activation of Geographically Mirrored Volume Groups

-- Start/Stop/Monitor of Applications

-- Failover resource groups between cluster members and sites

 For more information on POWERHA, see [High availability and disaster recovery](/docs/power-iaas?topic=power-iaas-ha-dr).

 PowerHA supports resource optimization high availability (ROHA) for AIX instances on {{site.data.keyword.powerSys_notm}}.
 However, this is not discussed in this pattern ROHA is another level of automation that is built into PowerHA that might be considered.
 It enables clustered instances to automatically adjust central processing units (CPUs) and memory resources, which allows organizations to be more efficient in their overall use and consumption of those resources.
-For more information on configuring and by using ROHA with {{site.data.keyword.powerSys_notm}}, see [Resource Optimized High Availability in Cloud](/docs/en/powerha-aix/7.2?topic=administering-resources-optimized-high-availability-in-cloud).
+For more information on configuring and by using ROHA with {{site.data.keyword.powerSys_notm}}, see [Resource Optimized High Availability in Cloud](https://www.ibm.com/docs/en/powerha-aix/7.2?topic=administering-resources-optimized-high-availability-in-cloud){: external}.

 The following figure shows a configuration that uses PowerHA Standard Edition.